 30-day Public Review.
 The draft park plan was made available for public review and comment on November 9th online and in person at City Hall, 201 E. State Street.
-We received xx comments which included .....
+We received two (2) comments which included: the addition of the Parks and Recreation Department to the shared organization chart for clarity and the suggestion of reviving the fitness trail at Fish Hatchery Park.